 The current administration has made a high priority of enforcing immigration law.
 As a result, worksite enforcement actions are rising and employers need to be prepared for an increased chance of being involved in an I-9 inspection.
 These inspections may include much more than I-9 forms.
 Immigration and Customs Enforcement (ICE) may also inspect payroll records, past employee records, tax statements, earnings statements, Social Security Administration correspondence, and much more.
 However, when ICE decides to perform an audit of a company’s Employment Eligibility Verification forms, they will issue the I-9 Notice of Inspection (NOI).
-Providing a careful response to I-9 Notice of Inspection is critical as it lays the foundation for communicating, negotiating, and often settling with ICE.
+Providing a careful response to the I-9 Notice of Inspection is critical as it lays the foundation for communicating, negotiating, and often settling with ICE.

 What Is an I-9 Inspection?